PlamenPetroww/JS-Applications/README.md

 The logout action is available to logged-in users.
 Send the following request to perform logout:

-All users should be greeted from the homepage, where they should be able to see the three most recently added games.
-Clicking on the details links leads to the details page for the selected game.

 The Create page is available to logged-in users.
 It contains a form for creating new games.
 Check if all the fields are filled before you send the request.